The 12 Steps & 12 Step Programs: Everything You Need to Know

 Step 5

-Admitted to a Higher Power, to ourselves, and to another human being the exact nature
+Admitted to a Higher Power, to ourselves, and to another human being the exact nature of our wrongs.

 Step 5 – Integrity: